MorphiaOrg/morphia/Migration.md

 * Keys are no longer allowed as fields.
 Use `@Reference` or `MorphiaReference` instead.
 * Polymorphic queries across collections are not currently supported.
 That is, if you have entities A and B each mapped to separate collections, a query against type A will not automatically look in the collection mapped for B to find your entities.
+* The default option when calling `modify()` is to return the before state of the entity.
+This is a change to the default behavior of the old, deprecated methods which was to return the new state.
+This brings Morphia's behavior inline with the server's.